How to Choose the Right Framework: Stop Wasting Months on the Wrong Fix for $50K–$100K Operators

 Current framework: The Delegation Map

-Prediction: After delegating 15 hours in 4 weeks, the founder will have freed time, but unclear how to use it strategically → Next constraint will be time (Layer 4)
+Prediction: After delegating 15 hours in 4 weeks, the founder will have freed time but be unclear how to use it strategically → next constraint will be time (Layer 4)

 Week 9–11: Proactive Framework Readiness

-Don’t wait for next constraint to emerge.
+Don’t wait for the next constraint to emerge.
 Prepare the framework before you need it.

 Monday Week 1: Implement current framework (e.g., The Delegation Map)